Local structures on stratified spaces: Sheaves and constructible sheaves

 The following definition is from~\cite{toen-vezzosi-segal-topoi}, and subsequently used in~\cite{HTT} (cf. Definition~\ref{def.sieve}). \begin{defn} For $\cC$ an $\infty$-category, a \emph{sieve} is a fully faithful right fibration $\cU \to \cC$.
 For $X\in \cC$, a \emph{sieve on $X$} is a sieve $\cU_X\to \cC_{/X}$ for the slice $\infty$-category. \end{defn}

-We now make concrete what we mean by sheaf on the site of stratified spaces.
-To this end, consider the un-enriched category of stratified spaces, $\snglrd$.
+We now make concrete what we mean by sheaf on the site of conically smooth stratified spaces.
+To this end, consider the discrete category of conically smooth stratified spaces, $\snglrd$.
 For every stratified space $X$, there is a functor

 which maps the category of open embeddings $U \into X$ to the poset of open subsets $O \subset X$, simply by taking the image of an open embedding.
 Because objects of $\snglrd$ are $C^0$ stratified spaces equipped with a section of the sheaf ${\sf Sm}$, the functor ${\sf Image}$ is a Cartesian fibration whose fibers are equivalent to the terminal category.
 (The functor, in particular, is an equivalence.)
-And so, there is a \emph{standard} Grothendieck topology on $\snglrd$ where a sieve $\cU\subset \snglrd_{/X}$ on a stratified space $X$ is a covering sieve if its image in $\opens(X)$ is a covering sieve in the standard sense.
+And so, there is a \emph{standard} Grothendieck topology on $\snglrd$ where a sieve $\cU\subset \snglrd_{/X}$ on a conically smooth stratified space $X$ is a covering sieve if its image in $\opens(X)$ is a covering sieve in the standard sense.
+For the following definition, note that a covering sieve $\cU \ra \snglrd_{/X}$ is adjoint to a functor $\cU^{\triangleright} \ra \snglrd$, where $\cU^{\tr}:=\cU\times[1]\amalg_{\cU\times\{1\}}\{1\}$ is the right-cone on $\cU$ and the functor assigns $X$ to the adjoined final object.